 - 1. How do I locate an inmate a Denver County Jail?

-- 2. How do I bail out an inmate at Denver County Jail?
+- 2. How do I bail out an inmate?

-- 4. When can I visit an inmate at Denver County Jail?
+- 4. When can I visit an inmate?

-- 5. How do I give money to an inmate at Denver County Jail?
+- 5. How do I give money to an inmate?

-- 6. Can I send mail to an inmate at Denver County Jail?
+- 6. Can I send mail to an inmate?

-- 7. What if an inmate gets sick or needs medicine at Denver County Jail?
+- 7. What if an inmate gets sick or needs medicine?

-- 8. Does Denver County Jail have a commissary?
+- 8. Does the jail have a commissary?

 Click here.
-When searching for an inmate, you will be allowed to register yourself for inmate notifications as well as see the inmate's Criminal Descriptor Number, bail and court information.
+When searching for an inmate, you will be allowed to register yourself for inmate notifications and view the inmate's Criminal Descriptor Number, bail and court information.
 You can also call (720) 913-3642 or the prisoner information line at (720) 913-3600.

 Call (720) 913-3600 for the latest bail procedures.
 People may post bail by cash or by using a bondsman.
 People pay a bondsman 10-15% of the bail amount, and the bondsman puts up the rest.
 Once the case ends, the entire bond is returned to the bondsman (so that 10-15% constitutes their payment).